ldv-klever/cif/README.md

 First of all you need to build a debug version of Aspectator.

-Then you need to run Aspectator unber valgrind:
+Then you need to run Aspectator under valgrind:

     LDV_ASPECT_FILE=$PATH_TO_ASPECT_FILE \
     LDV_STAGE=$STAGE \